chrisaugu/MadeInPNG/.github/ISSUE_TEMPLATE/add-new-entry-to-this-list.md

 ---
-name: Add XXX
+name: Add new entry to this list
-about: Add new item to the list
+about: Add new entry to the list
 title: ''
 labels: ''
 assignees: ''